dy/piezo/docs/r&d.md

   - the support of such comments is not widespread
   + hints to asm/wasm languages
   + if all programs use that comment style it seems fine: it's a good balance between neutrality, familiarity/intuitivity, innovation
+  - it's noisy, compared to `//`
+  - it gives hand-made impression

   1.1 should we make comment an alternative to semi token `fn() ;;do something`
     + less symbols